kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The QUIC client SHOULD include a PATH and ORIGIN parameter in the SESSION_CLIENT message to emulate a WebTransport client.

 ## Termination
-MoqTransfork involves multiple concurrent streams intended to be closed or reset (with an error code) independently.
-This is more involved because QUIC bidirectional streams have both a send and receive direction.
+QUIC streams can be closed or reset with an error code, while bidirectional streams have an independent send and receive direction.
+Rather than deal with half-open states, MoqTransfork combines both sides.
+If an endpoint closes the send direction of a stream, it also closes the recv direction.

 To terminate a stream, an endpoint closes (STREAM_FIN) or resets (RESET_STREAM) the send direction.
 Any messages/data on a closed stream will still be delivered, while a reset results in immediate termination.
-An endpoint MAY reset the receive direction (STOP_SENDING).
+An endpoint MAY close the recv direction with the same error code.

-An endpoint MUST monitor the read direction to detect if it is closed or reset and unless otherwise specified, MUST correspondingly close or reset the send direction.
+An endpoint MUST monitor the recv direction for errors.
+When the recv direction is closed/reset, the endpoint MUST close/reset the send direction.

-An endpoint MAY monitor the send direction for errors, especially for unidirectional streams.
+An endpoint MAY close the session by closing/resetting the Session Stream.

-An endpoint MUST close the connection on a fatal error, such as a protocol or encoding violation.
+An endpoint MUST close the connection (via CONNECTION_CLOSE) on a fatal encoding error or protocol violation.

 ## Handshake
 After a connection is established, the client opens the Session Stream and sends a SESSION_CLIENT message and the server replies with a SESSION_SERVER message.
 The session is active until either endpoint closes or resets the Session Stream.

-This session handshake is used to negotiate the MoqTransfork version, role, and any future parameters.
+This session handshake is used to negotiate the MoqTransfork version and any extensions.
+See the Extension section for more information.

 ## Bidirectional Streams